 Belize is an independent Commonwealth realm on the eastern coast of Central America.
 It is bordered on the north by Mexico, on the south and west by Guatemala.
 The mainland is about 180 miles long and 68 miles wide.

-Belize has an area of 8,800 sq miles and a population of 387,879 (2017).
+In Belize, there’s an area of 8,800 sq miles and a population of 387,879 (2017).
 It has the lowest population density in Central America.
 The country’s population growth rate of 1.87% per year (2015).
-It is the second highest in the region and one of the highest in the Western Hemisphere.
+It is the second-highest in the region and one of the highest in the Western Hemisphere.

 The Country’s Society

 Here in the country has a diverse society, composed of many cultures and languages that reflect its rich history.
 English is the official language, while Belizean Creole is an unofficial native language.
 Over half the population is multilingual, with Spanish being the second most common spoken language.
 Belize is considered a Central American and Caribbean nation with strong ties to both the Latin American and Caribbean regions.
 It is a member of the Caribbean Community.
 The Community of Latin American and Caribbean States.
 Also, the Central American Integration System.
 The only country holds full membership in all three regional organizations.
 Here in Belize is a Commonwealth realm, with Queen Elizabeth II as its monarch and head of state.

 About Belize: A Yet-to-Explore Real Estate Destination in the Americas